 When a picture is attached to an entry in the log, its file name is displayed and the picture related buttons (View, Erase) are enabled:

 You can set a filter to select the main database records that are displayed at any time.
-First you have to define a filter.
-To do this, click on the menu Set Filter.
+To define a filter, click on the menu and select Filter.
 By default, all filters are unselected ("no filter").
-By selecting a particular Business or Category, or a particular start and/or end date, you can accordingly restrict the records that are displayed.
-Once you have defined the filter using the Set Filter menu, click on the menu entry "Filter ON" to activate it.
-To turn it off, click on "Filter OFF".
+By selecting a particular Business, Category, Vendor, Bank, or a particular start and/or end date, you can accordingly restrict the records that are displayed.
+Once you have defined the filter using the Set Filter menu, click on the "Filter ON" button to activate it.
+To turn it off, open the Filter page and click on "Filter OFF".

-Note that the filter affects all functions while it is turned on, including the export function.
+Note that the filter affects all functions in the Log menu while it is turned on, including the export function.
 Therefore, if you have the filter turned on and you export your database, only those records that are displayed will be exported.